 On the other hand, term quotes are widely available.

 Many insurers have quote tools on their website.

 You simply choose your desired coverage, enter some basic personal information, and the tool will return an estimated cost.

-There are also independent quote tools (like the ones on this site), which can give you quotes from multiple insurers at once, allowing you to compare prices quickly and easily without having to jump around between multiple webpages.
+There are also independent quote tools that can give you term life insurance quotes from multiple insurers at once, allowing you to compare prices quickly and easily without having to jump around between multiple webpages.

 Some insurers also sell direct term policies.
 After getting your quote, you can immediately apply for the policy online without ever having to talk to an agent.

 A majority of life insurance policies are sold through agents, even if the insurer provides online quotes.
 Insurance agents fall into one of two categories: independent agents or captive agents.

 An independent agent is free to shop and sell policies from multiple agencies to find the best policy for their clients.